wso2/carbon-datasources/README.md

 }
 ````

-Please refer the javadocs of org.wso2.carbon.datasource.core.api.DataSourceManagementService for usage.
+Please refer the javadocs of `org.wso2.carbon.datasource.core.api.DataSourceManagementService` for usage.

-For full source code, see [Carbon Datasource samples] (samples).
+For full source code, see [Carbon Datasource sample] (sample).
 ## Download

 Use Maven snippet: